Home Crosses Pagan symbols & customs Site search

 The shape of the hazelnut gives its name to the Avellan Cross, an 18th century heraldic symbol, with the three points on the arms symbolizing the Trinity.

-Looking a bit like ram horns, the curves at the arm ends of this cross are commonly seen in ornamental 'gothic' door furniture, such as hinges and handles.
 Because of its circular ends, another heraldic name for this type is the Cross Cercelée (or Cercely), or since the ends curve back on themselves, the Cross Recercelée.

-An etymologically related word is sarcel, and as this cross looks similar to the long tail of the French Sarcelle duck (English name: Teal), another name the Cross Sarcellée (or Sarcelly).
+An etymologically related word is sarcel, and as this cross looks similar to the long tail of the French Sarcelle duck (English name: Teal), another name is the Cross Sarcellée (or Sarcelly).

 See also Anchor Cross and Moline Cross.